-22. For the question, ‘Qualification you will get’ select the option where the RQF section of the code matches the NQF section of the code on your CAS.
-For example if your CAS states QCF_NQF7, select RQF7/SCQF11.
+22. For the question, ‘Qualification you will get’ select the option where the RQF section of the code matches the RQF level given for the 'Course Level' on your CAS statement.
+For example if your CAS states RQF7, select RQF7/SCQF11.

 23. Course name: use the ‘Programme Title’ from your CAS.

 24. Course start date, use the date given on your CAS, 'Course Start Date for visa application'.

 25. Course fees: use the figure from your CAS for ‘course fees for your first year’.
 If any fees have been paid to College, check that these are recorded on your CAS.
 You can ask College (undergraduate or visiting students) or your Department (graduate and recognised students) to update your CAS to show fees paid since the CAS was assigned.

 26. Accommodation fees: If you have paid anything in advance for university or college accommodation, check that this is shown on your CAS.
 You can then subtract up to a maximum of £1334 from the remaining amount of living expenses that you need to be able to demonstrate for your visa application.
 If you have been living in the UK for a year at the time you apply, you are not required to provide any financial evidence.

 27. In the Documents section, if you are a low risk national, tick the box to confirm that you are a national of a differentiation arrangement country and would like to submit your application under this arrangement.
 You will need to have financial evidence and previous qualification evidence available in case you are asked for it but you do not need to submit it with your application.
 You do however have to submit any required permission letter from a previous official financial sponsor and an ATAS certificate if applicable.